What does a All Purpose Clerk do?

 Qualifications

-- High school diploma or equivalent required; additional education or training in office administration is a plus.
+- High school diploma or equivalent required; associate degree or higher preferred.

-- Proven experience in an administrative or clerical role.
+- Previous experience in an administrative or clerical role is preferred.

 Is becoming a All Purpose Clerk a good career path?